Constancy Forms Pathway

 (15) Butter [=curds] and honey shall he eat, that he may know to refuse evil, and choose the good.
 (16) For before that child shall know to refuse the evil, and choose the good*, the land that thou abhorrest shall be forsaken of both her kings.”

 Comment: Ahaz does not listen to Isaiah the Prophet nor seek God.
-For a Judean, this is a break from any kind of normal practice.
+For a Judean, this lack of an ear to hear is a break from any kind of standard practice.
 No one knows exactly why Ahaz follows after his pagan neighbors.
-Perhaps he perceives Assyria as strong, and powerful, and thus their gods must somehow be superior.
+Perhaps he perceives Assyria as powerful, and thus their gods must somehow be superior.
 Many people see worldly standards in the same manner and run after the purely physical values that often consume them, with little or no spiritual consideration.
 Ahaz seems to follow this blueprint.

 The lesson: do not weary the spirit of God by inaction; do not separate yourself from the prophetic voice.
 The spirit of God within and without awaits Ahaz’s participation, but Ahaz has no such inclinations.
 As a youth can be, his strong-headed views are his own, and these views possess him; do not let your views possess you, for you will become a vassal to them—seek the spirit before making important decisions.

 As most know, verse 14 is prophetic to the Anointed One, meaning the coming Messiah.
-This scripture links to v.16, for it is prophetic and directed toward Judah, which for Ahaz is a prompt to choose the good, and taken in context serves two purposes: first, that a messiah had already been promised to Israel and Judah, which indicates to Ahaz his pagan worship is severely misdirected; and second, this being so, is not meant solely as a prophecy concerning Messiah, but in contrast given as a warning as to consequences should Ahaz not heed this advice.
+This scripture links to v.16, for it is prophetic and directed toward Judah, which for Ahaz is a prompt to choose the good, and taken in context serves two purposes: first, that a messiah had already been promised to Israel and Judah, which indicates to Ahaz his pagan worship is severely misdirected; and second, this being so, is not meant solely as a prophecy concerning Messiah, but by contrast is given as a warning as to consequences, should Ahaz not heed Isiah’s advice.

 However, even this chastizement does not avert Ahaz from his ill-conceived pathway.
-Verse 15 deals with recognizing good and evil and the proper choice, using Messiah (not yet revealed) as an example.
-Ahaz has no perception or impetus toward good efforts or solutions; he is obstinate, unhearing, and bound and determined to proceed in what will become his destructive way, pursued without wisdom nor taking counsel.
+Verse 15 deals with recognizing good and evil and the proper choice, using the Messiah (not yet revealed) as an example.
+Ahaz has no perception or impetus toward good efforts or solutions; he is obstinate, unhearing, and bound and determined to proceed in what will become his destructive pathway, pursued without wisdom or taking counsel.

 Let us analyze the actions of Ahaz, and not so much from a religious view or purely biblical study, but from the principled and spiritual heart of the matter.
-Ahaz first disavows himself of sound counsel (Isaiah) and also does not perceive possible consequences, even though he has been warned.
-He remains in denial, perhaps unbelief, and sticks with his pagan worldly ways, both in thought and in practice.
-Essentially, Ahaz gives away what power he has to unknown future consequences, which when begun he will have no control over.
+Ahaz first disavows himself of sound counsel (Isaiah) and also fails to consider the possible consequences, even though he has been warned.
+He remains in denial, perhaps in disbelief, and sticks with his pagan worldly ways, both in thought and in practice.
+Essentially, Ahaz gives away what power he has to unknown future consequences, which, when once begun, he will have no control over.
 He panics and does not embrace the power he already possesses.

 Second, he offers up his stored wealth, both in decision-making and in the physical—he sends gold and silver, his treasure trove, and he expends his treasure.
 He offers it willingly, and in doing so, dumps his problem upon someone else.
-He relieves himself of the further necessity to make any more important decisions, all actions are primarily left to Tiglath-Pileser.
-In a certain sense, even considered within his thinking process, at the moment he weakens himself.
+He relieves himself of the further necessity to make any more important decisions; all actions are primarily left to Tiglath-Pileser.
+In a certain sense, even owned within his thinking process, he weakens himself.
 He neither seeks nor accepts guidance nor wisdom; he ends by making a rash decision.
 He inserts typical worldly standards but does not explore Godly standards first.

-Fourth, it is, in fact, Assyria who gains the victory, not Ahaz, and at the same time, the coffers of Ahaz have become impoverished.
+Fourth, it is, in fact, Assyria that gains the victory, not Ahaz, and at the same time, the coffers of Ahaz have become impoverished.
 Damascus falls.
-Captives, later to become enslaved, are not the booty of Ahaz, but Tiglath.
-Rulers are slain (Rezin), which will produce a long-standing Syrian enmity (enemy) toward Judea (self), and yet the lands of Assyria remain distant and unthreatened.
+Captives, later to become enslaved, are not the booty of Ahaz, but of Tiglath.
+Rulers are slain (Rezin), which will produce a long-standing Syrian enmity toward Judea, and yet the lands of Assyria remain distant and unthreatened.
+You become an enemy of yourself as wisdom becomes corrupted, and Ahaz now faces this reality.

 Fifth, a new altar is built with the gold Ahaz has sent, which gives obeisance to a new power, a power that is without the God of Judea.
-What great burdens now await Judea (you)?
+What great burdens now await Judea, and when following such a path, what burdens await thee?

-Many of us move through life in much the manner of Ahaz.
+Many of us move through life in much the same manner as Ahaz.
 We do not first look to the spirit, sow seed, nor offer considered prayer, and in the doing, we leave our strength behind.
 The kingdom within cannot guide or assist us.
-We seem unable to receive sound advice but will rush to a solution that will naturally absolve us of our power as a Child of God.
-We turn toward the world and worldly solutions (fixes), but with no resolution point in sight, sacrificing all for the immediate panic.
+We seem unable to receive sound advice, but will rush to a solution that will naturally absolve us of our power as a Child of God.
+With no resolution point in sight, Ahaz sacrifices all for the immediate panic.

-How many of us have run from friend to friend and seek advice on the circumstances confronting us?
+How many of us have run from friend to friend and sought advice on the circumstances confronting us?
 Yet, the same person who seeks out others may take little time to inspect first what they already have and rally their inner forces accordingly.
 They do not look within; the consistency of their pathway they have not attended.
-For this reason, unneeded burdens gather around this lack of effort, whether to show its face sooner or later, as Ahaz discovers.
-Without constancy on pathway, we instead throw ourselves into the first-worldly solution and spend our time grieving later, and grieve we will.
+Without consistency on the pathway, we instead throw ourselves into the first-worldly solution and spend our time grieving later, and grieve we will, and as Ahaz discovers for himself.
 Ahaz’s worldly method can become a bad habit in thinking and doing.
-True resolution and sound results continue to elude us.
+Actual resolution and sound results continue to elude us.
 Many of us have fallen into this trap.
 This lack of consistency on the pathway and the burdens that go with it do not represent the Path of the Way.

 *

 Take responsibility for your life and your pathway.
 Consequences may far outlast your original intent and purpose—be wary of what you attribute in this world.
-Without care, much like Ahaz and Judah, your mind will become an occupied land, never quite your own but always subject to foreign intervention with payments of loyalty and attribution (tribute).
-Consistency (constancy) is your friend and can remove many current and future burdens.
+Without care, much like Ahaz and Judah, your mind will become an occupied land, never quite your own but always subject to foreign intervention.
+The personal attribution (tribute) to these interventions extracts a heavy price.
+Consistency and constancy can remove many current and future burdens.

 God Bless!